kamran619/Tweater2_CodePath/README.md

 Time spent: 10 hours spent in total

 ## User Stories
+User Stories:

-The following **required** functionality is completed:
+The following user stories must be completed:

-* [x]	User can **sign in to Twitter** using OAuth login
+Includes all required user stories from Week 3 Twitter Client -[x] User can switch between Timeline and Mention views using tabs.
+(4 points) -[x] User can view their home timeline tweets.
-* [x]	User can **view tweets from their home timeline**
+-[x] User can view the recent mentions of their username.
-* [x] User is displayed the username, name, and body for each tweet
-* [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-* [x] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView).
-Number of tweets is unlimited.
-However there are [Twitter Api Rate Limits](https://dev.twitter.com/rest/public/rate-limiting) in place.
-* [x] User can **compose and post a new tweet**
-* [x] User can click a “Compose” icon in floating action button
-* [x] User can then enter a new tweet and post this to twitter
-* [x] User is taken back to home timeline with **new tweet visible** in timeline
+-[x] User can navigate to view their own profile (3 points) -[x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+-[x] User can click on the profile image in any tweet to see another user's profile.
+(2 points) -[x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+-[x] Profile view should include that user's timeline -[ ] Optional: User can view following / followers list through the profile -[x] User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom (1 point)

-The following **optional** features are implemented:
+The following advanced user stories are optional:

-* [x] User can **see a counter with total number of characters left for tweet** on compose tweet page
-* [x] User can **click a link within a tweet body** on tweet details view.
-The click will launch the web browser with relevant page opened.
-* [ ] User can **pull down to refresh tweets timeline**
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
+-[ ] Advanced: Robust error handling, check if internet is available, handle error cases, network failures (1 point) -[x] Advanced: When a network request is sent, user sees an indeterminate progress indicator (1 point) -[x] Advanced: User can "reply" to any tweet on their home timeline (1 point) -[x] The user that wrote the original tweet is automatically "@" replied in compose (1 point)
-* [ ] User can tap a tweet to **open a detailed tweet view**
-* [x] User can **select "reply" from detail view to respond to a tweet**
-* [x] Improve the user interface and theme the app to feel "twitter branded"
+Advanced: User can click on a tweet to be taken to a "detail view" of that tweet (1 point) -[x] Advanced: User can take favorite (and unfavorite) or retweet actions on a tweet (1 point) -[x] Advanced: Improve the user interface and theme the app to feel "twitter branded" (1 to 5 points)

-The following **bonus** features are implemented:

-* [ ] User can see embedded image media within the tweet detail view
-* [ ] User can watch embedded video within the tweet
-* [x] Compose tweet functionality is build using modal overlay
+Advanced: User can search for tweets matching a particular query and see results (2 points)
-* [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
-* [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
+Bonus: Use Parcelable instead of Serializable using the popular Parceler library.
+(1 point) -[x] Bonus: Apply the popular Butterknife annotation library to reduce view boilerplate.
+(1 point)
-* [x] Leverage the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data.
-* [x] [Leverage RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) as a replacement for the ListView and ArrayAdapter for all lists of tweets.
-* [x] Move the "Compose" action to a [FloatingActionButton](https://github.com/codepath/android_guides/wiki/Floating-Action-Buttons) instead of on the AppBar.
-* [x] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
+Bonus: User can view their Twitter direct messages (and/or send new ones) (2 points)efactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.

 The following **additional** features are implemented: